BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     The medieval French built beautiful cathedrals: physical reifications of abstract cultural motifs.
-    They poured resources into the cathedrals, and each cathedral was an end onto itself.
+    They poured resources into the cathedrals.
+But a cathedral doesn't produce grain or print the news.
+    A cathedral is an end onto itself.
 </p>

 Photo to add: